How to Prepare for a Family Photo Session: Real Advice from More Than 100 Families

 Seattle newborn in-home photography for a family of four

 A calm start makes all the difference.
-Before your session, take a quick moment to run through this list so you can focus on what matters most:
+Before your session, take a quick moment to review this list so you can focus on what matters most once it begins.

 Bellevue family photography with grandparents, grandpa and grandma playing with two grandsons